Penguins of Antarctica

 Emperor penguins

-Despite being the poster child for many Antarctic documentaries, it is important to note that it is extremely rare (almost miraculous) to see an emperor penguin when visiting the Antarctic Peninsula on an expedition cruise.
-The only exception is if you are travelling on a dedicated voyage to the remote Weddell Sea on a ship with the helicopters needed to reach their rookery at Snow Hill Island.
+Despite being the poster child for Antarctic documentaries, it‘s extremely rare – almost miraculous – to see an emperor penguin when visiting the Peninsula on an expedition cruise.
+The only exception is if you’re travelling on a dedicated voyage to the remote Weddell Sea on a ship with the helicopters needed to reach their rookery at Snow Hill Island.

-For the vast majority of visitors to the Antarctic Peninsula, the penguins you encounter are likely to be one or more of the three species mentioned above.
+The penguins you’ll encounter on your Antarctic Peninsula voyage are likely to be one or more of the three species mentioned above.

 King penguins